hsamrach/QAssfilt/README.md

 |
 ├── spades_file: Raw output directory of each sample of the spades step.
 |
-├── contigs_before: Raw contig files, renamed based on sample ID (before filtering).
+├── contigs_before: Original contig files from SPAdes, renamed based on sample ID (before filtering).
 |
 ├── contigs_filtered: filtered contig files of each sample ID.
 |